With all of the options that are out there to capture or stream footage, it’s difficult to determine which capture card is right for you.

 The device connects via USB which makes it compatible for any computer or laptop.

-Elgato do offer game capture software for their device for both Windows and Mac.
+Elgato does offer game capture software for their device for both Windows and Mac.

 As this is an external capture card and connects to a PC via USB – this device is extremely portable and easy to set up.